 Some of the key principles that inform my work are:

 Boundaries and divisions between people is one of the biggest hurdles to what I think of as development.
 I am positive about reducing these and am unlikely to work with a project that increases divisions.
 Common ways people exclude others today are by gender, ethnicity, caste, financial barriers, geographic exclusion... and many others.
 They are all wrong.
-The unpredictable nature of our work space means an unexpected consequence of an intervention may be exclusion of some people.
-Should that happen I’d want a project be able to iteratively modify itself to reduce such effects.
+The unpredictable nature of our work space means an intervention may exclude some people as an unexpected consequence.
+Should that happen I’d want a project be able and prepared to iteratively modify itself to reduce such effects.

 Whatever your intervention is, for me it has to be fair.
 I bring a justice lens to projects, looking for those that increase the fair distribution of what this planet has and equal rights for all to express wishes.